aws/aws-encryption-sdk-c/README.md

 data format compatible with the AWS Encryption SDKs in other languages.
 For more information on the AWS Encryption SDKs in all languages, see the [Developer Guide](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/introduction.html).

-Also, see the [API documentation](https://awslabs.github.io/aws-encryption-sdk-c/html/) for the AWS Encryption SDK for C.
+Also, see the [API documentation](https://aws.github.io/aws-encryption-sdk-c/html/) for the AWS Encryption SDK for C.

-**This library is currently under public preview**.
-Feel free to check out the code and give it a spin, but be aware that the APIs are still in flux.
-We'd love to hear your feedback on the APIs before they're fully nailed down.

 ## Dependencies